-Ridley Corporation Limited has consulted with the management of both RAP, CSF and RCT in preparing this Statement.
-The Statement has also been separately approved by the Boards of each of RAP, CSF and RCT.
+Ridley Corporation Limited has consulted with the management of RAP, CSF, OMP Australia, OMP NZ and RCT in preparing this Statement.
+The Statement has also been separately approved by the Boards of each of RAP, CSF, OMP Australia, OMP NZ and RCT.

-Approved by the Board of Directors of Ridley Corporation Limited on 25 October 2023.
+Approved by the Board of Directors of Ridley Corporation Limited on 23 October 2024.

-Mick McMahon Chairman
+Mick McMahon Chairman 23 October 2024